Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Characters

-- Each character is guaranteed to unlock another random character from defeating It Lives.
+- Each character is guaranteed to unlock another random character from defeating Mom.
 - The following characters are considered to be "hard" and are guaranteed to be in the second half of characters unlocked:
   - Blue Baby (#4)
   - Eve (#5)
   - Lost (#10)
+  - Keeper (#14)
   - Tainted Judas (#24)
   - Tainted Blue Baby (#25)
   - Tainted Lazarus (#29)
   - Tainted Lost (#31)
+  - Tainted Keeper (#33)
   - Tainted Apollyon (#34)
   - Tainted Forgotten (#35)
   - Tainted Bethany (#36)